JacekJagosz/CUDA_course/0_FinalProject/Report.md

 ```
 Vega 7
 ```
-TODO
+Effective Bandwidth (GB/s): 51.354900
 ```
-Here the Polaris GPU's performance was much less impressive, achieving only 45.8% performance of the Nvidia's GPU, but it is still not bad compared to the price of the GPU
+Here the Polaris GPU's performance was much less impressive, achieving only 45.8% performance of the Nvidia's GPU, but it is still not bad compared to the price of the GPU.
+Maybe that is because Radeon's memory has 61.5% throughput of the Quadro, but I don't think that is the case.

-TODO Vega
+APU's bandwidth was only 13.5% performance of the Quadro, while compared to the 580 its performance scaled almost linearly with TFLOPS - 29.5% of Polaris' performance with 31.5% of TFLOPS.
+Or if you look at the memory it has 14.9% bandwidth of the Quadro, so the scaling would also make sense here.

+So in this workload either AMD GPUs perform 2 times worse than Nvidia for the same TFLOPS, or the performance scales closely with the memory bandwidth.

 The last program I benchmark was vectorAdd from CUDA samples, where I manually added execution time counting.

 Quadro 4000
 ```
 [Vector addition of 50000 elements]